 The Fine and Performing Arts Scholarship (FPAS)

-These scholarships are awarded only to incoming students in dance, theatre, music, and visual arts, in the amount of $10,000 per year.
+These scholarships are awarded to incoming first-year students in dance, theatre, music, and visual art, in the amount of $10,000 per year.
 The FPAS is renewable for up to eight semesters, provided the recipient satisfies the renewal requirements, including full-time enrollment, a semester GPA of 3.00 or higher, and continued active participation in endeavors related to the arts to the satisfaction of the department sponsoring the scholarship (art and art history, dance, music, or theatre).
-The college seeks to enroll four FPAS recipients each year, one each in dance, music, theatre, and visual art.
-A FPAS recipient cannot also receive a Rosenberg or Wilhelm Scholarship.

 The Rosenberg Scholarships in Music, Dance, and Visual Art and the Wilhelm Scholarship in Theatre